AvantikaSanyal/cryptonite_taskphase_avantika/Task-1(1-6).md

 then i saw the flag might be under myflag cat myflag

-this gave me my flag
+this gave me my flag but its not the flag for this challenge so i did cat the-flag this didnt give me the correct flag either